naymspace/backpex/guides/live_resource/user-preferences.md

 | Pluggable per setting (e.g. theme in session, columns in DB)    | Mix both, route by prefix                           |

 The Session adapter stores everything in a single Phoenix session key.
-If your session is cookie-backed the whole tree must fit under ~4KB, so avoid routing bulky per-resource state there.
-As a heads-up, the Session adapter logs a warning when a single write pushes the stored tree past ~3KB — that is your cue to route the heavy prefixes (per-resource column visibility, saved filters, etc.) to a database-backed adapter before you hit the hard limit.
+If your session is cookie-backed, the **entire encoded session cookie** — Backpex preferences plus your application's other session data, signing/encryption overhead, and cookie attributes — must fit the browser/Plug limit (commonly about 4KB).
+The Session adapter logs a warning when its preference tree alone passes 3072 bytes.
+That is an early signal to route heavy prefixes (per-resource column visibility, saved filters, etc.) to a database-backed adapter.
+It is not a guarantee that the next cookie write will fit.

 ### Routing by prefix